Alen-121/Alen-121/README.md

 # 💫 About Me:
-- I'm currently working on teaching assistant<br> -👀 I’m interested in ...
+- I'm currently working on AI teaching assistant<br> -👀 I’m interested in ...
 ML<br>- 🌱 I’m currently learning ...
 Deep Learning<br>- 💞️ I’m looking to collaborate on ... <br>- 📫 How to reach me ... a2a4alensunny@gmail.com

 ## 🌐 Socials: